tobbik/lua-t/docs/Loop.rst

   will also stall other coroutines.

 ``int ms = t.Loop:time()``
+  Alias for ``t.Loop.timeepoch()``.

+``int ms = t.Loop:timeepoch()``
   Returns the milliseconds since epoch.
 It has the same functionality as ``os.time`` but the resolution is in milliseconds instead of seconds.
+  Underlying implementation uses hardware timers and needs to access them.
+  This makes it affected by time drift (usually from an ntp daemon) etc. It is also slower than ``t.Loop.timemonotonic()`` and therefore should be avoided when measuring performance.

+``int ms = t.Loop:timemonotonic()``
+  Returns the milliseconds since an arbitrary point in time.
+For most implemetations it will return the milliseconds since the last reboot.
+It should not be affected by time drift and should be faster to be accessed than ``t.Loop.timeepoch()``.
+This is used for benchmarking.

 Class Metamembers